svdataman/gin/README.md

    }
 ```

-Now we use the GW sampler to sample from the posterior
+In general, to do this we need an MCMC tool to sample from the posterior.
+Here I use the GW sampler from [tonic](https://github.com/svdataman/tonic).

 ```R
    # Use gw.mcmc to generate parameter samples